Steve Plimpton

 • Biological Cell Modeling - particle-based reaction/diffusion simulator ChemCell

-• Parallel Algorithms: grid transfer, dynamic load-balancing, tinkertoy parallel programming, matrix-vector multiply and many-body algorithms, HPCC RandomAccess (GUPS) benchmark
+• Parallel Algorithms: rendezvous algorithms, dynamic load-balancing, tinkertoy parallel programming, matrix-vector multiply and many-body algorithms, HPCC RandomAccess (GUPS) benchmark

 • Gene Finding - parallelization of the Genehunter genetic linkage analysis program